Psoriatic arthritis tests and diagnosis

 The diagnosis of psoriatic arthritis is largely based on your medical history and a physical exam, and laboratory tests may be used to rule out other conditions.
 During an appointment, your doctor will likely ask you questions about specific skin and joint symptoms and your overall well-being.
 When evaluating PsA, some doctors may use an index called MDA (Minimal Disease Activity) to assess symptoms.
 This index is a tool for PsA specialists like rheumatologists and dermatologists to gauge how the disease is affecting you across several key measurements, including joint pain and swelling, skin symptoms, ability to do daily tasks, and more.

 Psoriatic arthritis can damage joints over time if not controlled, so the earlier you receive a diagnosis and appropriate treatment, the better.
 If you’re currently seeing a dermatologist for psoriasis, and you are experiencing joint pain, tell your doctor.
-They may refer you to a rheumatologist.
-If any of these symptoms seem familiar, talk to your doctor.
+They may screen you for psoriatic arthritis or refer you to a rheumatologist, a doctor who specializes in inflammatory diseases that affect the joints and other tissues.

 Information icon